rajatkb/C-dojo/README.md

   Nothing much.
 Just class assignment in C. It schedules many producer and consumer threads at once and runs them all for specified time

   $ ./demo execution_time producer_thread_count consumer_thread_count

+# 5. BATMAN : Bidrectional Autonomous Trolley Manager
+  This one is a poorly implemented variant of the problem.
+Reason being.
+There is no deadlock resolution mechanism.
+And I have simply       assumed there is a deadlock when all the trolleys are entering at once.
+Also, the problem statement describes that there must be only     one BAT thread executing or crossing at a time.
+But why ?
+The image provided gives a different story all together.
+NO IDEA !!!
+If some     one out there can help me in deadlock identification and a resolution routine please do.
+The current implementation also does not uses     the right first notion for all threads, will implement it soon.